 *Note: The following states have special provisions for telehealth: Idaho consultations can be done by video only; Texas consultations can be done by phone only; Georgia prescriptions require a three-day fill limit.

-PNC medical plan participants and their family members age two and up are welcome to use our onsite Well-Being Centers.
-Conveniently located at work sites in Pittsburgh and Miamisburg, our Well-Being Centers offer high-quality primary care, preventive and urgent health care, physical therapy, chronic condition support, immunizations and more.
+PNC medical plan participants and their family members age 2 and up are welcome to use our onsite Well-being Centers.
+Conveniently located at work sites in Pittsburgh and Miamisburg, our Well-being Centers offer high-quality primary care, preventive and urgent health care, physical therapy, chronic condition support, immunizations and more.
 Services are billed the same way as any other health care provider.
+Walk in or call for an appointment.

 To align with other Living Well offerings, biometric screenings and flu shots are available at the Well-being Centers for all employees.
 This means you can take advantage of these services even if you’re not enrolled in a PNC medical option.
 Health education events are open to all employees as well.
 There is no cost to you for these services.
 Note: Family members must be covered under a PNC medical option to use any Well-being Center services.